falcosecurity/falco/proposals/20200909-userpsace-deployment.md

 ## Summary

-This is a proposal on how to adress deployment of falco in a userspace environment.
+This is a proposal on how to address deployment of Falco in a userspace environment.

 There has been a rise in popularity of serverless architectures that are managed and make kernel instrumentation impossible.
 This makes it quite hard to monitor the runtimes.
-This project is about defining a patching language/definition that allows falco to be deployed alongside a container in userspace.
+This project is about defining a patching language/definition that allows Falco to be deployed alongside a container in userspace.

 ## Motivation

-We want to run falco inside containers without access to kernel space.
+We want to run Falco inside containers without access to kernel space.

-By creating a new project (Kilt) - that defines a patching/deployment procedure it is possible to deploy falco in different userspace environments (k8s, cloud formation, etc)
+By creating a new project (Kilt) - that defines a patching/deployment procedure it is possible to deploy Falco in different userspace environments (k8s, cloud formation, etc)

 ## Goals

-- Offer a definition format for patching/deploying falco along user containers
+- Offer a definition format for patching/deploying Falco along user containers
-- Define a patching file for falco
+- Define a patching file for Falco
 - Offer automation when using k8s
 - Offer automation when using cloud formation